MicrosoftDocs/azure-docs/articles/aks/use-multiple-node-pools.md

 * Multiple node pools are only available for clusters created after you've successfully registered the *MultiAgentpoolPreview* and *VMSSPreview* features for your subscription.
 You can't add or manage node pools with an existing AKS cluster created before these features were successfully registered.
 * You can't delete the first node pool.
 * The HTTP application routing add-on can't be used.
-* You can't add/update/delete nodepools using an existing Resource Manager template as with most operations.
-Instead, [use a separate Resource Manager template][] to make changes to nodepools in an AKS cluster.
+* You can't add/update/delete node pools using an existing Resource Manager template as with most operations.
+Instead, [use a separate Resource Manager template](#manage-node-pools-using-a-resource-manager-template) to make changes to node pools in an AKS cluster.

 While this feature is in preview, the following additional limitations apply: